ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

 * You can force the creation of a revision via Studio or using the [ForceRevisionCreationFor](../../document-extensions/revisions/overview#force-revision-creation-via-api) API method.
-* A revision will be created even if the Revisions feature is disabled for the document's collection.
+* A revision **will** be created even if the Revisions feature is disabled for the document's collection.
-* A revision will be created even if the document was not modified.
+* A revision **will** be created even if the document was not modified.
+* A revision **will not** be created if the contents of the latest revision is identical to that of the live document.

 ---